w3c/web-roadmaps/README.md

 * `prefix` (optional): whether the implementation requires the use of a prefix
 * `flag` (optional): whether some flag needs to be set to enable the feature

-For instance, let's say that "Can I use" report that a particular feature is in development in Webkit, whereas you know that the feature has not yet been considered there; and that it does not report anything on status in Edge, whereas you know from discussion with the Edge team that it is being considered, you could add:
+For instance, let's say that "Can I use" report that a particular feature is in development in WebKit, whereas you know that the feature has not yet been considered there; and that it does not report anything on status in Edge, whereas you know from discussion with the Edge team that it is being considered, you could add:

 ```json
 {